ABKimmel/Power-BI-Visualization-Development-Tutorial/docs/visualizing/3-FillingYourDataModel.md

 #Filling Your Data Model
 ---
 Now that we've defined a data model, we can begin to populate it with information from the `DataView`.
 This is the time when you should apply any transformations you want to apply to the incoming data before it gets sent to the visual generation code.
-Once the data leaves `dataExtraction()` it should only ever be read, unless you have split your extraction and your transformation steps into seperate functions.
+Once the data leaves `dataExtraction()` it should only ever be read, unless you have split your extraction and your transformation steps into separate functions.

 In our case, we don't need to do any transformations, so we will just do our extraction in `dataExtraction()`.
 We want to create a `Category` object for each entry in our DataView.
 First though, we should check that all of the data roles we are expecting to be filled are filled.
 Since we are expecting there to be entries in both `categories` and `values`, we will check those.
-We also want to be sure that we have the smae number of values in both `categories` and in `values`.
+We also want to be sure that we have the same number of values in both `categories` and in `values`.
 We will do so as such:

 ```
 private dataExtraction(dataView: DataView) {